sourcegraph/sourcegraph-alfred/README.md

 ## Overview

-Sourcegraph for Alfred allows you to view Sourcegraph search results in Alfred, the macOS productivity app.
+Sourcegraph for Alfred allows you to search for symbols, functions and definitions in Alfred, the macOS productivity app.

 ## Installation